George McGovern: Italy

 In January 1945 McGovern used R&R time to see every sight that he could in Rome, and to participate in an audience with the pope.
 Bad weather prevented many missions from being carried out during the winter, and during such downtime McGovern spent much time reading and discussing how the war had come about.
 He resolved that if he survived it, he would become a history professor.
 In February, McGovern was promoted to first lieutenant.
 On March 14 McGovern had an incident over Austria in which he accidentally bombed a family farmhouse when a jammed bomb inadvertently released above the structure and destroyed it, an event that haunted McGovern.
 Four decades later, after McGovern related the incident during an Austrian television program and indicated he was still haunted by it, the owner of the farm called the television station to say that his farm was hit by that bomb but that no one had been hurt and the farmer felt that it had been worth the price if that event helped achieve the defeat of Nazi Germany in some small way.
 McGovern said finding this out was "an enormous release".

 On returning to base from the flight, McGovern was told his first child Ann had been born four days earlier.
 April 25 saw McGovern's 35th mission, which marked fulfillment of the Fifteenth Air Force's requirement for a combat tour, against heavily defended Linz.
 The sky turned black and red with flak – McGovern later said, "Hell can't be any worse than that" – and the Dakota Queen was hit multiple times, resulting in 110 holes in its fuselage and wings and an inoperative hydraulic system.
 McGovern's waist gunner was injured, and his flight engineer was so unnerved by his experience that he would subsequently be hospitalized with battle fatigue, but McGovern managed to bring back the plane safely with the assistance of an improvised landing technique.
 According to a McGovern associate speaking after McGovern's passing, sometime during his wartime experiences in Europe, McGovern had an extramarital affair and fathered a child with an unknown woman.

 Postwar relief

 In May and June 1945, following the end of the European war, McGovern continued with the 741st Bomb Squadron delivering surplus food and supplies near Trieste in Northeastern Italy; this was then trucked to the hungry in nearby locations, including to German prisoners of war.
-McGovern liked making these relief flights, as it gave a way to address the kinds of deprivations he had witnessed when first arriving in Italy.
+McGovern liked making these relief flights, as it gave him a way to address the kinds of deprivations he had witnessed when first arriving in Italy.
 He then flew back to the United States with his crew.
 McGovern was discharged from the Army Air Forces in July 1945, with the rank of first lieutenant.
 He was also awarded the Air Medal with three oak leaf clusters, one instance of which was for the safe landing on his final mission.